Japan's share benchmark soars nearly 11% a day after massive sell-offs that shook Wall Street

 “When we get to election day, the unemployment rate is going to be extremely important.”

-AP Business Writers Elaine Kurtenbach, Matt Ott, Christopher Rugaber and Damian J. Troise contributed.
+AP Business Writers Matt Ott, Christopher Rugaber and Damian J. Troise contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.